Employee Theft Guide for Small Business: What It Is & How to Prevent It

 Employee Theft Warning Signs

-There are common warning signs at both the employee and organization levels that fraud is occurring at your organization.
-It is important to note that these warning signs do not mean that an employee is committing theft for certain, as there are other reasons that could explain the situation.
+There are common warning signs at both the employee and organization levels that fraud is occurring.
+It is important to note that these warning signs do not mean an employee is committing theft, as other reasons could explain the situation.
 However, these warning signs should encourage you to investigate further.

 Bottom Line

-These issues impact not only company finances but it company culture, employee morale, and your company’s relationship with its partners and customers.
-This article should help you reduce your risks through understanding the causes, warnings signs, and prevention techniques.
+These issues impact not only company finances but company culture, employee morale, and your company’s relationship with its partners and customers.
+This article should help you reduce your risks by understanding the types of employee theft, prevention techniques, and warning signs.